Bornean cat, Bornean Red Cat, Bornean Bay Cat, Bornean Marbled Cat, Borneo bay cat, Bornean bay cat

 There is very little information about the Bay cat’s biology, as observation of this animal in its natural habitat has not been possible.
 The secretive and nocturnal habits of bay cats, and also possibly their low numbers, may be important reasons for the rarity of sightings.
 Bay cats in captivity have either not lived long enough for their biology to be confirmed or no observations have yet been documented of their biology.

-The diet of the Bay cat includes small rodents, carrion, birds, and monkeys.
+The Bay cat is a carnivore.
+Its diet includes small rodents, carrion, birds, and monkeys.

 Nothing is known about the reproductive behavior of Bay cats, as they are difficult to observe in the wild.

-Bay cats depend on the forest, and are threatened increasingly by habitat destruction in Borneo, following deforestation.
-Opportunistic trapping and hunting are also key threats, and smuggling also takes place.
+Bay cats depend on the forest and are threatened increasingly by habitat destruction in Borneo, following deforestation.
+Opportunistic trapping and hunting are key threats, and smuggling also occurs.

 According to the IUCN Red List, the effective population size of the Bay cat is suspected to be below 2,500 mature individuals.
 This species’ numbers are decreasing today and it is classified as Endangered (EN) on the IUCN Red List.